Rico-febrian/elt-dwh-for-online-travel-agent-business/README.md

   This workflow ensures the pipeline remains reliable and well-organized.
 Some key benefits include:

-  - **Raw Data Backup (Archive)**: The public schema keeps a backup of the original data in case it’s needed later.
+  - **Raw Data Backup (Archive)**

+    The public schema keeps a backup of the original data in case it’s needed later.

-  - **Flexibility for Downstream Users**: Different users can access data in its raw or processed form, depending on their needs.
+  - **Flexibility for Downstream Users**

+    Different users can access data in its raw or processed form, depending on their needs.

-  - **Protecting Source Data**: The pipeline reduces the risk of direct access to the source database, preventing unintentional changes.
+  - **Protecting Source Data**

+    The pipeline reduces the risk of direct access to the source database, preventing unintentional changes.

-  - **Preparation for Transformation**: The staging schema acts as a cleaning area, ensuring the data is conflict-free and ready for transformations.
+  - **Preparation for Transformation**

+    The staging schema acts as a cleaning area, ensuring the data is conflict-free and ready for transformations.

 ---
 ---